 Read the interview with Exeter University Alumni website. http://www.exeter.ac.uk/alumnisupporters/news/alumni/title_300127_en.html

 Great news!
 Christian Resources Together have voted The Hunted Hare Fiction Book of the Year.

-*Out now.
-The Overlooker.
+*The Overlooker.
 Fifth in the Suzie Fewings genealogical mysteries.*

 "This smart series, full of fascinating material on genealogical research, should be recommended to members of library genealogy clubs."
 Booklist.